mbreese/subauth/README.md

 If the type is `{KERBEROS}`, the typeinfo will be the Kerberos username that will be sent to the Kerberos server for authentication (usually username@domain.edu).
 In this case, the password field will be empty (it isn't used).

-If the type is `{PAM}`, PAM authentication on the localhost will be used.
+If the type is `{LOGIN}`, a user login to the localhost will be used.

 Groups should be a comma-delimited list of valid groups that this user belongs to.
 Groups aren't currently used, but they may be used in the future to grant access to distinct paths.